 - Wait for a while to see what happens.
 If the cause is that your Betta fish is spoiled and used to better food, it may just need some time to get used to the no name stuff, so to speak.
 If the reason why your fish is not eating is due to pickiness, it will probably start eating once it gets hungry enough.

-- You can try feeding it other foods such as flakes, live foods, or some kind of frozen food.
+- You can try feeding it other foods (we have covered our top 5 pellets here) such as flakes, live foods, or some kind of frozen food.
 Simply put, your Betta fish might just not like the pellets at all.
 Once again, if it does get hungry enough and it is because it doesn’t like pellets, it will probably eat them anyway.

 - If the cause of your Betta fish not eating pellets is that it is not used to its environemnt, or does not like the environment, you need to acclimatize the fish to its new surroundings.
 You can try adding some substrate, plants, and decorations that they are known to like.
 Also try to keep the water as clean as possible, plus you should engage in regular water cycling.
 The longer your Betta fish is in its tank and the harder you try to make it feel at home, the more likely it is to eat the pellets.